skarnecki/docker-vault/README.md

 # docker-vault

-Inject Vault tokens to docker containers!
+Inject Vault tokens to Docker containers!

-This service reacts on new docker container started.
-It generates new wrapped token with specified policy and inject it to freshly started docker container filesystem.
+Handles creating and injecting Vault tokens into spawned docker containers.
+It uses map to create token with proper permissions.
+Injected tokens are wrapped making whole process secure.

+## Details

+To start dockervault you need to provide wrapped token with permissions to generate tokens.
+It listens to container start events via Docker daemon API.
+When container is stared it will reach for Vault mapping entry (secret/dockervault) where relation imagename => policy is stored.
+Then new wrapped token is generated with proper policy and injected to container filesystem.

 Options:
 * --token Vault wrapped token used to generate application specific tokens